Vanishing Twins Screening Positive Result

 The test has a cut-off of 1 in 200 for trisomy 18.
 If you got a "screen positive" result for trisomy 18, it is because the chance for your baby to have trisomy 18 was calculated to be higher than 1 in 200.

-If you have a "screen positive" result, your health-care practitioner should offer you options for more testing.
+If you have a "screen positive" result, your health-care provider should offer you options for more testing.

 Most of the time when there is a "screen positive" result, the baby does not actually have trisomy 21 or trisomy 18.
 This means that the result is usually a false positive.